rapid7/insightconnect-plugins/plugins/carbon_black_cloud/help.md

 ## Troubleshooting

 *This plugin does not contain a troubleshooting.*

 # Version History

+* 2.2.9 - Fix error handing for when we don't get results served correctly from observations API
 * 2.2.8 - Fix error handling for HTTP Not Found status code responses from Carbon Black Cloud | Update SDK to 6.2.0
 * 2.2.7 - Restrain the observability window to a configurable amount if data collection falls behind
 * 2.2.6 - Update SDK to 6.1.4